clutter/mdma/README.md

 - `MDMA_APP_IDENTIFIER`: The unique identifier of the iOS app
 - `RAILS_MASTER_KEY`: The key to decrypt the credentials stored in `config/credentials.yml.enc`

+The following environment variables are optional:

+- `SLACK_CHANNEL`: The Slack channel to post notifications to (defaults to #deploys)

-For completeness, these are the credentials stored in the app
+For completeness, these are the credentials stored in the app:

 ```yaml
 aws: